felixvo/event-sourcing-test-app/README.md

 If you know bitcoin/blockchain you will know it's quite similar with Event Sourcing.

-> Your current balance is calculated from a series of events in history
+> Your current balance (Application State) is calculated from a series of events in history (in the chain)
 ![Alt Text](https://thepracticaldev.s3.amazonaws.com/i/ztik9xqelulsh4lx3kl9.png)

 so you don't have a table like this in database